carlblock/crypto-tax-assistant/README.md

 ## TODO
- - [ ] Improve client documentation for exactly what field to fill
+ - [x] Improve client documentation for exactly what field to fill
+ - [x] Replace custom parser with a more robust csv-parse library
- - [ ] Add better error handling for potential malformed data
+ - [x] Add better error handling for potential malformed data
  - [ ] Put i18n in place everywhere
  - [ ] Add a toggle for dark mode